taichi/modernjs/modernjs.en.md

 It is a closer approach to [Google Closure Compiler].
 However, unlike the time when [Google Closure Compiler] was created, there is now [Babel], so once you have extended the syntax of the language primarily and you finish using it, you can safely remove only the description specifically for [Flow] Implementation became possible.

-Type declarations done in comments, expression power will definitely be limited.
+Type declarations done in comments, expression power will be limited.
 [Flow] got over it.
 Nevertheless, compared with Haskell and OCaml, it does not have much rich expressiveness, even compared to Java.

 It is not so difficult to understand the extent to which [Flow] infer the type.
 Or [Flow] does only very simple type inference.